retirement-plan-structure

 Mid career: Make a retirement plan

 Once you’ve established yourself in your chosen career, you’re in the period of your greatest earning potential.
-You should hopefully have significant disposable income.
+By this stage, many people have significant disposable income.
 This should mean you have more options than when you were younger.
-Retirement may still be a way off, so you’ve now got time to plan for it; and plan for it you should.
+Retirement may still be a way off, so you’ve now got time to plan for it.
+This is often a good time to start doing so.
 With high disposable income comes the temptation to spend unsustainably.
 If you do that, retirement, when it eventually comes, will be big shock; it will be like falling off a cliff.

-It’s time to start saving in a more structured way.
-Unlike in your earlier career, by now you should have a realistic idea of your income potential.
+This stage of life often lends itself to saving in a more structured way.
+Unlike in your earlier career, by now you may now have a realistic idea of your income potential.
 This makes lifetime planning feasible.
-Many people think that the key to lifetime planning is to choose the right investments.
-But there’s something far more important: that’s to find out what level of spending you can sustain in the long term.
+Many people think that the key to lifetime planning is choosing investments, but an even more fundamental question is understanding what level of spending is sustainable over the long term.
 If you spend too much now, you risk poverty in retirement.
 If you spend too little now, you may end up hoarding more wealth than you’ll ever need.
-You should consider your investments to be part of the means to support your long-term spending plan.
+Investments can be viewed as part of the means to support a long‑term spending plan.
 Other factors include holding your investments in the most tax-efficient manner.
-And to frame it all, you need to understand your own goals and motivations.
+And to frame it all, it helps to understand your own goals and motivations.

-This is the best time to start using our unique retirement planning calculator.
-It will help you shape your spending and investment strategy in order to achieve your lifetime goals.
-EvolveMyRetirement® uses advanced techniques under the hood to optimise your retirement plan.
+This stage of life is often a natural point to start using our distinctive retirement-planning calculator.
+It can help you explore different spending and investment strategies in pursuit of your lifetime goals.
+EvolveMyRetirement® uses advanced techniques under the hood to generate strategy options for your retirement plan.
 You can then revisit it as your circumstances or goals change.

 Retirement and beyond: staying on track

 You might think that at some point planning retirement becomes redundant.
 What if you’ve already retired, or have already made major pre-retirement decisions?
-In fact, you should never stop planning, just adapt your plan to changing circumstances.
+Planning doesn’t necessarily stop at retirement; it simply evolves.
 For some, retirement isn’t black and white; some prefer to wind down wage earning rather than suddenly stop.

 If you’re lucky enough to have an index-linked defined benefit pension that covers all your spending needs, then it’s true there’s less planning required.
 But there’ll probably still be some, if you have additional savings and investments.
-If you’re dependent in any way upon drawing down investments, then your retirement plan should be reviewed at least once a year, if not more.
+For those dependent in any way upon drawing down investments, retirement plans are often reviewed regularly, sometimes annually or more frequently.
 Personal circumstances and spending needs may change.
 Investments may rise or fall significantly.
 Your legacy goals may have shifted.
 There may be better annuity rates available than when you were younger.

-This stage of life requires the most structure of all, since there’s less time to correct mistakes.
+This stage of life often benefits from more structure, since there’s less time to adjust course.
 We designed EvolveMyRetirement® so that it can continue to play a valuable role in gradually adapting your retirement plan after you’ve retired.

 Your Retirement Plan Needs More Structure The Older You Are